codigo100cera/rpapy/README.md

 pip install virtualenv
 mkdir <your-project-name>
 cd <your-project-name>
-virtualenv  <your-venv-name>
+virtualenv create rpapy-env
-activate <your-venv-name>
+activate rpapy-ev
 pip install rpapy
 ```

-After installed, the construction of the project structure is accomplished by executing the following command in the terminal:
+The construction of the project structure is accomplished by executing the following command in the terminal:
 ```
 rpapy
 ```